Best VPNs for Warzone in 2026

 Which VPN is best if I want to spend less?

-Surfshark is usually the best value option if you want to keep costs down without losing too many useful features.
-It is especially good if more than one person in the house needs cover.
+Surfshark is the best value option here because it supports unlimited devices and offers a strong feature set for the price.
+It is especially good if more than one person in the house needs VPN cover.

 Quick summary

 If you want the best mix of speed, server choice and day-to-day reliability for Warzone, NordVPN is still the service I would start with.
-If you mainly play on console and want the least hassle, ExpressVPN is a very safe second choice.
-If value matters most, Surfshark gives you a lot for the money without feeling stripped back.
+If value matters most or you need lots of devices covered, Surfshark is the stronger second choice.
+If you mainly play on console and want the least hassle, ExpressVPN remains the safest router-friendly pick.

 By Martin Needs